aittalebmohcine-blip/a-maze-ing/README.md

-*This project has been created as part of the 42 curriculum by mait-tal, maeev-d.*
+*This project has been created as part of the 42 curriculum by mait-tal, dez-zahe.*

 ## Description